Arizona Nursing Board Investigations | Complaints Against a Nurse

-After receiving a complaint or self-report, a nurse receives an Investigative Questionnaire and notice from the Board requesting additional information as well as a response to allegations found in the complaint.
-From here, the AZBON assigns an investigator to the complaint and they begin to collect evidence.
-The documents and evidence collected includes:
+After receiving a complaint or self-report, a nurse receives an Investigative Questionnaire and a notice from the Board requesting additional information as well as a response to allegations found in the complaint.
+From here, the Arizona Board of Nursing (AZBON) assigns an investigator to the complaint and they begin to collect evidence.
+The documents and evidence collected include:

 - Patient medical records

 - Employment files from the nurses employer and business

 - Interviews of people associated with the Board Complaint or nursing program.
 (These interviewees can include the patient, nursing director, colleagues, etc.)

 When a nurse receives a Board of Nursing Investigation Notice it’s important for them to understand the process and how an attorney can help.
 When the Board of Nursing receives a complaint against a nurse, they will launch an investigation into the problem.
 This allows them to fully determine whether or not they need to discipline the practicing nurse.
 Depending on the results of the investigation, the Board can suspend, limit or revoke the nurse’s license or certificate.

 Formal Written Notice

 After receiving a complaint, the Board of Nursing will send a formal written notice to the nurse also known as an Arizona Nursing Board Investigation Notice.
 This notice lets him or her know their case is under investigation.
 The notice contains facts that have been gathered by the investigator as well as the rules or statutes that were possibly violated.
 The Board wants the nurse to explain why the Board shouldn’t take disciplinary action.
 After receiving their notice, the nurse should request a hearing within 30 days.